U.S. DEPARTMENT OF STATE

 - Programs that duplicate existing programs.

-The Public Affairs Section encourages applications from the United States and Dominican Republic.
+We encourage applications from the United States and the Dominican Republic.

 - Registered, not-for-profit organizations, including think tanks and civil society/non- governmental organizations with programming experience

 - Non-profit or higher education institutions

 Note: For-profit or commercial entities are not eligible to apply.

 In order to be eligible to receive an award, all organizations must have a Data Universal Numbering System (DUNS) number from Dun & Bradstreet, as well as a valid registration on www.SAM.gov.
 Please see Section D.3 for information on how to obtain these registrations.

 Individuals are not required to have a DUNS number or be registered in SAM.gov.

 Application forms required below are available at www.grants.gov.

 Please follow all instructions below carefully.
 Proposals that do not meet the requirements of this announcement or fail to comply with the stated requirements will be ineligible.